OpenScan-org/OpenScan-PCB/README.md

 # OpenScan - PCB

 The heart of the OpenScan is the OpenScan-PCB (or Pi Shield) which supplies all components with power and serves as connectivity hub between all components.
 The current version (v1) sold is fully functional and can be hand-soldered quite easily without any special components in use.
-Wiring diagram cen be found [here](https://drive.google.com/file/d/15dHPhmN0gLu5s5aGFLwUulbkThmojQXg/view) and the documentation/manual [here](https://drive.google.com/file/d/1dsRXQuZrLWvM27U1WFC0Ot8rcSIoJQud/view).
+Wiring diagram can be found [here](https://drive.google.com/file/d/15dHPhmN0gLu5s5aGFLwUulbkThmojQXg/view) and the documentation/manual [here](https://drive.google.com/file/d/1dsRXQuZrLWvM27U1WFC0Ot8rcSIoJQud/view).
 There is also a v2 in the making, however, without ETA.
-The next version will also inlcude user suggestions/mods so we make them accessible to the broader community.
+The next version will inlcude user suggestions/mods so we make them accessible to the broader community.

 The current fully-functional OpenScan-PCB v1 features: